greshake/i3status-rust/blocks.md

 `format` | A format string.
 See below for available placeholders. | No | `"{total}"` `api_server`| API Server URL to use to fetch notifications. | No | `https://api.github.com`

 It requires a Github [personal access token](https://github.com/settings/tokens/new) with the "notifications" scope.
 It must be passed using the `I3RS_GITHUB_TOKEN` environment variable.
+The `env` variable has to be stored in your `$HOME/.xprofile` file for `i3` to be able to read.

 ### Available Format Keys